The science has advanced in the area of small and larger room acoustics. We have updated this blog on 11 / 6 / 19 to reflect those changes.

 Small Room Acoustics

 The size of our small room environment has a major impact on the acoustical issues of the room, especially at low frequencies.
-Certain ratios of room height, width, and length contribute to low frequency pressure build up areas in our small rooms.
-These higher pressure areas are termed room modes and can cause acoustical distortions at our listening or monitoring position.
+Certain ratios of room height, width, and length contribute to low-frequency pressure build-up areas in our small rooms and other ratios minimize those issues.
+The ratio selection process does not eliminate issues but a balanced ratio of the width, height, and depth can minimize the unwanted low-frequency pressure issues.
+These unwanted, higher pressure, low-frequency issues are termed room modes and can cause acoustical distortions at our listening or monitoring position at all frequency ranges.

+A room mode is a pressure build-up of energy that will not fit into the dimensions of your room.
 Room modes can blur and smother certain frequency ranges that we must use to listen to vocals or music.
-They can over exaggerate some frequencies within the mode or can completely smother others.
-They are areas of pressure created by the frequency that is bouncing or running against a certain room dimension that does not correspond to a ratio of wavelength to wall to wall length.
-Large rooms have more space.
+They can over-exaggerate some frequencies within the mode or can completely smother others.
+They are areas of pressure created by the frequency that is running against a certain room dimension that does not correspond to a ratio of wavelength to the wall to wall length.
+Large rooms have more distance and thus more space for lower frequency energy to live and die on their own volition.

 Large rooms do not suffer from room modal issues.
 They have larger distances between their room boundary surfaces and longer wavelengths get a chance to spread out or run their full wavelengths.
-They can run free without striking a room boundary surface.
+The floor to ceiling dimension can be an issue since it is always the smallest of the three.
+Low-frequency energy waves can run free without striking a room boundary surface.
 I was in a church today that has walls that were 185′ apart.
-If we take a 20 cycle wave which the organ can produce and measure it, we would find it to be about 56′ long.
-With 185′ long distances to travel, the wave will fully form before striking any surface.
+If we take a 20 cycle wave that the organ can produce and measure it, we would find it to be about 56′ long.
+With 185′ long distances to travel, the wave will fully form before striking any surface and thus be heard in its splendor.

 Small Room Reflections

 Small rooms must deal with reflections from room boundary surfaces.
 All of these reflections get interlaced with the direct energy from our speakers and confuse the wanted direct energy.
 The direct energy is the energy that travels in a straight line from the speaker to the listener.
 This is the actual sound.
 When reflections from room walls mix with the direct energy, they superimpose themselves upon the direct sound from the speakers.
 This delayed signal reduces source clarity and staging.
-There is a much smaller time window to deal with in small room acoustics than with large room.
+There is a much smaller time window to deal with in small room acoustics than with a large room since our distances from the wall (reflection) are longer thus taking longer in time to reach our ears.

 Large Room Reflections

 Reflections from large room walls and ceilings, all add up to increased reverberation times.
-The reflections in large rooms increases the reverberation times, which plays havoc with everything.
-It mainly impacts the frequency range from 500 – 2,000 Hz., which is the range where vocals lie.
+The reflections in large rooms increase the reverberation times, which plays havoc with everything.
+Reverberation times are the summation of all the reflections from the floor, ceiling, and walls.
+It mainly impacts the frequency range from 125 – 4,000 Hz., which is the range where vocals lie.
 This is termed the speech intelligibility range.
 If reverberation times exceed 1 second, then speech begins to become unintelligible very quickly.
+The measurement number used to determine reverberation time numbers for a room is expressed in a term called Rt-60.

 Exceed One Second

-If we exceed 1 second reverberation times for speech, the reflections in our large room become superimposed over the direct sound we need to hear.
+If we exceed 1 second reverberation time for speech, the reflections in our large room become superimposed over the direct sound we need to hear.
 The direct sound is the sound that leaves from a source such as our loudspeaker and travels directly to the receiver’s ear.
+This is a purer sound since it is a straight line without any room reflections or distortion.
 It is the straight line sound that does not have any room reflections interlaced with it to confuse and muddle the direct sound.

 Stereo Signal In Small Rooms

-Most sound systems that are placed in small rooms are stereo or multiple channel systems such as home theater or simply two channel stereo.
-A stereo signal is composed of a signal that is designed to produce depth and direction perception.
-A properly set up two channel system will produce a sound image that can extend wider than the physical position of the left and right channel speakers.
+Most sound systems that are placed in small rooms are stereo or multiple channel systems such as home theater or simply two-channel stereo.
+A stereo signal is composed of a signal that is designed to produce an image that has depth and definition.
+A properly set up two-channel system will produce a sound image that can extend wider than the physical distance between the left and right channel speakers.
 This is what audiophiles refer to as the sound stage.
+It can have a width, depth, height to the audio presentation even though the whole image is produced by just two speakers.

 Sound Stage Impact

-Reflections off of the side walls in small room acoustical set ups have a direct impact on the sound stage.
-If the side wall reflections are not delayed enough in time below the 20 ms. mark, then sound stage image will suffer.
-We will also receive an image shifting if there is unequal distances between the side walls.
-The sound stage image will be pulled towards the shorter side wall distance dimension.
+Reflections off of the side walls in small room acoustical setups have a direct impact on the sound stage.
+If the sidewall reflections are not delayed enough in time below the 20 ms. mark, then sound stage image will suffer.
+We will also receive an image shifting if there are unequal distances between the side walls.
+Even the density or structure of the wall needs to be the same.
+The sound stage image will be pulled towards the shorter sidewall distance dimension if distances do not match.

 No Sound Stage